dgarroDC/CustomShipLogModes/README.md

 Note that your "own" *MOST* of the UI elements of the list, so you could modify it in any way you want (for example, changing colors or sizes) without affecting other mods or the base game, although the API doesn't currently facilitates these actions.
 However, the description field is the same object shared by the vanilla Rumor Mode and Map Mode, as well as other item lists created with this mod, so take this into consideration.
 In the future, this could be changed and a copy of the description field could be copied to each of the item lists created by this mod.

+There's also a variation of the `ItemListMake` method that just take one `bool usePhotoAndDescField` instead of the two separated.
+Calling with `true` is the same as using the other method with both parameters with `true`, same with `false`.

-The rest of this section describes the `ItemListWrapper` methods, each of them corresponds one of the API `ItemList*` methods (all except the `ItemListMake` method that we already covered).
+The rest of this section describes the `ItemListWrapper` methods, each of them corresponds one of the API `ItemList*` methods (all except the `ItemListMake` methods that we already covered).

 ---
 `public void Open()`

 Displays the item list UI  the Ship Log computer screen.
 The elements are displayed using animations.
 You could use this method for example in the `EnterMode` of your custom mode.

-Opening the list also includes opening the description field if the item list was created with `usePhotoAndDescField = true`, it uses the `SetVisible` method of the shared vanilla `ShipLogEntryDescriptionField`.
+Opening the list also includes opening the description field if the item list was created with `useDecField = true`, it uses the `SetVisible` method of the shared vanilla `ShipLogEntryDescriptionField`.

 ---
 `public void Close()`

 Hides the item list UI, also with animations.
 You could use this method for example in the `ExitMode` of your custom mode.

-Opening the list also includes closing the description field if the item list was created with `usePhotoAndDescField = true`, it uses the `SetVisible` method of the shared vanilla `ShipLogEntryDescriptionField`.
+Opening the list also includes closing the description field if the item list was created with `useDecField = true`, it uses the `SetVisible` method of the shared vanilla `ShipLogEntryDescriptionField`.

 ---
 `public int UpdateList()`

 If there are at least two items, takes the user input to navigate the list, changing the selected item in that case.
 The returned `int` value indicates how much the index of the selected item changed (`-1` means that the selection was changed to the item above, `0` that the selection wasn't changed, and `1` that the selection was changed to the item below).
 You could use that value for example to know if you should display things in the description field or change the photo image.

 Additionally, and also very important, this method refreshes the UI of the list items, according to the available items, the selected index, their text and icons.
-Remember that the UI could show less items that the ones available: it shows up to **7** items if the list was created with `usePhotoAndDescField = true` (this is the same number of items that you see in the vanilla Map Mode) and **14** if `false`.
+Remember that the UI could show less items that the ones available: it shows up to **7** items if the list was created with `useDecField = true` (this is the same number of items that you see in the vanilla Map Mode) and **14** if `false`.
 When the user navigates the list the items are scrolled.

 ---
 `public void SetName(string nameValue)`